Program Evaluation with Remotely Sensed Outcomes: Identification via Stability of Remotely Sensed Variables

-So far, we have focused on the setting of Assumption~\ref{assumption:observational}(ii), which allows incomplete cases but disallows direct effects of the treatment on the RSV.
-Our main result also holds for the setting of Assumption~\ref{assumption:observational}(i), which requires complete cases yet allows direct effects of the treatment on the RSV.
-Recall that $\mu(d,x) := \E\{Y(d) \mid S = e, X = x\}$ is the conditional average potential outcome in the experimental sample.
+Our identification result also holds for the setting of Assumption~\ref{assumption:observational}(i), which requires complete observational cases yet allows for direct effects.
+Complete observational cases do not require randomization of treatment $D$ in the observational sample nor transportability of treatment effects between the observational and experimental sample.
+Let $\mu(d,X) := \left( \mu_1(d, X), \ldots \mu_{K-1}(d, X) \right)^\top$.